FOSS4GAcademy/GST102FOSS4GLabs/Module 3 Lab/QGIS 2.8/Module 3 Lab.md

 ![Data as a Favourite](figures/Data_as_a_Favourite.png "Data as a Favourite")

 6. Select the State_2010Census_DP1 layer and drag it onto the map canvas to add it to QGIS Desktop.
-7. Now you’ll set the coordinate reference system for the map.
+7. Now you will set the coordinate reference system for the map.
 From the menu bar go to Project | Project Properties.
 8. Enable ‘on the fly’  CRS transformation and put the map into NAD83/Conus Albers (EPSG:5070).
 7. Save the project as Lab 3 Census.qgs in your lab folder.
 8. Open the attribute table for the State_2010_DP1 layer.